RaspAP/raspap-docs/docs/defaults.md

 ## Overview

-Creating a software routed access point (AP) requires the installation and setup of several Linux services.
+Creating a software routed access point (AP) requires the installation and setup of several related Linux services.
-RaspAP uses a "known-good" default configuration as a starting point.
+RaspAP uses a known-good default configuration as a starting point.
 This facilitates a faster setup by not prompting the user for various network settings during the installation.
 More importantly, it eliminates guesswork that can lead to conflicts down the road.
-When the [manual](/manual/) or [quick installation](/quick/) is completed, the user will have a functional AP that they can then administer with RaspAP's web interface.
+When the [manual](/manual/) or [quick installation](/quick/) is completed, you will have a functional AP that you may then administer with RaspAP's web interface.

-While this project handles every facet of this process for you, it's still recommended that users familiarize themselves with the [steps involved](https://www.raspberrypi.org/documentation/configuration/wireless/access-point-routed.md) in building an AP from start to finish.
+While this project handles every facet of this process for you, it's still recommended that users familiarize themselves with the [steps involved](https://www.raspberrypi.org/documentation/configuration/wireless/access-point-routed.md) in building a software AP from start to finish.

 ## Configuration directory